kubernetes/website/docs/concepts/service-catalog/index.md

 ### Listing Managed Services and Service Plans

-First, a {% glossary_tooltip text="Cluster Operator" term_id="cluster-operator" %} must create a `ClusterServiceBroker` resource within the `servicecatalog.k8s.io` group.
+First, a Cluster Operator must create a `ClusterServiceBroker` resource within the `servicecatalog.k8s.io` group.
 This resource contains the URL and connection details necessary to access a Service Broker endpoint.

 This is an example of a `ClusterServiceBroker` resource: